-If your Frenchie is suffering from anxiety they may also seek to find comfort by chewing or licking themselves excessively.
+If your Frenchie suffers from anxiety, they may also find comfort by chewing or licking themselves excessively.
 The causes of such anxiety may vary from separation anxiety to obsessive-compulsive disorders.
 Paw-licking or chewing is similar to human nail-biting in this way.

 Try to figure out what is making your French Bulldog feel anxious.

-You may witness other signs such as heavy panting, urinating, defecating, becoming aggressing, barking or crying.
+You may witness other signs such as heavy panting, urinating, defecating, becoming aggressive, barking, or crying.

-Talk to a vet or behaviourist if you believe your Frenchie may be suffering from anxiety.
+Talk to a vet or behaviorist if you believe your Frenchie may be suffering from anxiety.